Skip to main content

 It is important you try to sleep on your back so as to not rub your peeling against the pillow.
 This could create an area of prematurely peeled skin.

 After the peel, sunscreen must be used to protect your skin from the rays of the sun.
 Sunscreen – Keeping sun off the face is very important and important for proper healing.
 All patients should avoid direct sunlight for 4-6 weeks after surgery.
 It is also very important to avoid sunlight or sun exposure for the first month after peel.
-Failure to do so can cause hyperpigmentation and will reduce the effects of you peel.
+Failure to do so can cause hyperpigmentation and will reduce the effects of your peel.
 In addition, sunlight will prompt a quicker return of brown spots.
 After the tenth day, you should be wearing daily sunscreen (you should be anyhow!).
 In addition our office can provide you with medically based skin care products that will protect the longevity of your facial improvement.

 Using sunscreen and sunglasses, and a wide brimmed hat are necessary.
 It is also important to protect your healing skin from sunlight that comes through car or office windows.
 Using a high quality sun screen with at least SPF 30 is recommended.
 This should be applied several times per day during the healing period.
 You need to use sunscreen even if wearing a hat, since the reflected rays may also cause damage, and you do have a prescription for sunscreen in your Obagi Kit.